Man accused of killing childhood friends to appear in court Monday

 "The subject shot the victims while seated in the rear seat of the vehicle," Carolyn Frazer, a spokesperson for the Miami Gardens Police Department, said in a statement Friday.

-Stewart appeared at the Bronx Supreme Court Wednesday, and he will be spending the weekend at the Vernon C. Bain Center.
-He is scheduled to appear in court in New York again on Monday.
+Stewart appeared at the Bronx Supreme Court Wednesday, and he is scheduled to appear in court in New York again on Monday.

 Stewart, a 23-year-old Jamaican, will be extradited to Miami-Dade County to face two counts of second-degree murder in the shooting deaths of Donald Leonard Armstrong III and Stephen Luther Campbell, who was the father of a girl and two boys.